rudderlabs/query-generator/README.md

 ## ⚡️ How It Works

-The RudderStack Query Generator has the following workflow:
+The Event Query Generator has the following workflow:

-- Pre-populates the list of RudderStack events and their associated properties present in the data warehouse.
+- Pre-populates the list of events and their associated properties present in the data warehouse.
 - Retrieves the list of events and their properties based on the filtering conditions set by you through the UI.
 - Automatically generates the SQL query based on the user-specified filters.
 You can then run the query on your data warehouse to obtain the required data.

-## ⚡️ How to Use the RudderStack Query Generator
+## ⚡️ How to Use the Event Query Generator

 ### Step 1: Start the Backend Node.js Server